Chaos in the CBD

-Chaos in the CBD are a house music group originally from Auckland, now based in London.
+Chaos in the CBD are a house music group originally from Auckland, New Zealand.
+Founded in 2011, in 2012 they relocated to London.
 The group consists of brothers Louis and Ben Helliker-Hales.

 History

+Louis and Ben grew up Auckland and relocated to South London in 2012.
+After a chance encounter with Bradley Zero shortly after they arrived in London the group became regulars at the Rhythm Section party series hosted by Zero in Peckham and released their Midnight in Peckham EP on the Rhythm Section International label in 2015.

-The group has collaborated with artists such as Nathan Haines and Novelist, and has remixed songs by Alton Miller and Zebra Katz.
-In 2017 they were nominated for the Aotearoa Music Award for Best Electronic Artist.
-They have played multiple sets for Boiler Room.
+In 2017 the group founded an independent label, In Dust We Trust, alongside friend and collaborator Jon Sable.
+Their releases since 2017 have come out on the label.
+In 2017 they were also nominated for the Aotearoa Music Award for Best Electronic Artist.
+In 2023 the group curated a mix album for the fabric presents series by Fabric Records.
 Their debut album A Deeper Life was released in May 2025.
 A Deeper Life reached number 34 on the New Zealand album's chart, and number 2 on the UK Dance Chart.
 Following the release of their album, they played at Parklife festival.
+They have played multiple sets for Boiler Room.

+The group has collaborated with artists such as Nathan Haines and Novelist, and has remixed songs by Alton Miller and Zebra Katz.